lfn-cnti/bestpractices/ccdps/0001-cnf-conformance-definition-proposal-process.md

 ## **Workload Context**

-Context should be provided for the type of workload/container this best practice applies to.
-The context, of an individual best practice, should illustrate the specific type of workload most likey to take advantage of the benefits listed.
-In contrast, it should provide a warning if the practice would be a determent to a divergent type of workload.
+Context should be provided which includes the type of CNF, workload, and CNF component (eg. Pod, container, Operator) this best practice applies to.
+The context, of an individual best practice, should illustrate the specific type of workload most likely to take advantage of the benefits listed.
+When applicable, it should also provide a warning if the practice would be a determent to a divergent type of workload.

 ## **Test Plan**